eriknyquist/deep_space_trader/README.rst

 This section describes the functionality of the "Store" window.
 The store window can be reached by clicking the "Go to store" button in the `Global buttons section`_ of the main window.
-The store window allows the player to exhange money for various upgrades.
+The store window allows the player to exhange money for various upgrades and services.
+Only 4 store purchases can be made per day, but this number is increased when the player reaches certain scores (see `Score bonuses`_ reference section in this document).

 * **Increase item capacity**: Buying this item doubles the number of items that can be stored on the players ship.
 This item can be bought an unlimited number of times.
-  Only 4 store purchases can be made per day, but this number is increased when the player reaches certain scores (see `Score bonuses`_ reference section in this document).

 * **Scout expedition**: Buying this item allows the player to discover between 4-8 new planets, which will become available in the `"Planets" section`_.
 More planets can be discovered per scout expedition by purchasing the "Upgrade scout fleet" store item.

-* **Planet destruction kit**: TODO
+* **Planet destruction kit**: Buying this item allows the player to destroy one planet and obtain all of its materials.
+The planet will disappear from the `"Planets" section`_ and all materials held by the planet will be transferred to the player's warehouse.
+Opens a new window that allows the player to pick which planet they want to destroy, or optionally destroy all planets at once (except for the current planet) for a higher price.
+There is a small chance that a single planet may resist destruction and attempt to fight back.
+The higher number of planets being destroyed, the higher the chance of one planet resisting will be.
+The player must decide whether to fight, or leave the planet alone.
+If the player fights and loses, the player will die and the game will be over.
+  If the player fights and wins, then planet destruction will continue normally.
+The chance of the player winning this fight depends on the player's battle fleet level.

 * **Upgrade scout fleet**: Buying this item increases the number of planets than can be discovered on a single scout expedition.
 This item can be bought a maximum of 9 times,